VKoniukh/Doctor.patient.REST.Service/README.md

 # Doctor-patient REST service

 ---
-System for entering and displaying information about doctors and their patients, including CRUD functionality
+System for input and displaying information about doctors and their patients, including CRUD functionality
 ---
 **The web application allows you to:**